securepixels/securepixels/README.md

   <img src="https://komarev.com/ghpvc/?username=securepixels&label=Profile%20views&color=0e75b6&style=flat" alt="profile views">
 </p>

-Senior Software Engineer with a passion for cloud security, information security, and AI.
-My GitHub showcases hands-on projects, cloud security labs, and curated resources that reflect my commitment to securing technology — one pixel at a time.
+Senior Software Engineer pivoting into cloud infrastructure and cloud security with a strong interest in AI.
+My GitHub is where I document the transition from building secure cloud labs and automation tools to curating learning resources.
+Every project reflects my commitment to learning and securing tech one pixel at a time.

 ---